 |Year of study:||Graduates of all years, undergraduates in their final year of study|

-The scholarship is open to members of the Universities of Oxford or Cambridge.
+The scholarship is open to members of the Universities of Oxford and Cambridge.

 Candidates will normally be expected to show a reasonable proficiency in the use of the German language, but further funding may be available to candidates who do not have a good knowledge of German to enable them to attend a language course in Germany at the beginning of their stay.

 The scholarship is not tenable concurrently with any other travelling award, and it should be noted that the scholarship does not include payment of any University of Oxford or Cambridge fees for which the scholar may be liable whilst in Germany.
 Candidates who hold UK Research Council studentships may however apply for suspension of their awards and suspension of status to enable them to take up the scholarship if selected.

 Candidates will be assessed according to the following criteria:

 - the excellence of their academic career and performance to date (in the case of current undergraduates one would normally expect a predicted 1st class degree)